CurlySheep/558shiny/README.md

 4 pages are included in this APP, which are `About` page, `Data` page, `Data exploration` page and `Modeling` page.

+`air_polution.csv` is the original data I used in this APP, which is stored at the `main`.

+I inserted a picture from wiki-page, and it is stored at the folder `www`.

 # List of Packages

 ggplot2, shiny, shinydashboard, DT, tidyverse, highcharter, gbm, caret